magus/git-stack-cli/README.md

   - when expanded
     - each commit should also show status, e.g. new commits should show with NEW
     - show actions, e.g. Shift+D -> Delete
-  - new commits can choose to create a new PR or go into an existing PR
-  - some ui to move commits between PR buckets

 - allow commits to be grouped
   - list commits from base